 representation to a low-income or vulnerable person, without expectation of a

 fee, is one way to qualify for Empire State Counsel®.
 Direct legal services can be limited in scope

 or full representation.
-Examples
+Examples of

-providing brief advice and consultation services to an individual through an
+brief advice and consultation services to an individual through an

 “Ask-A-Lawyer,” or an “Attorney-for the-Day” program, or other clinical setting.
 Examples of full service representation may

-handling a client’s bankruptcy, foreclosure defense, contested divorce,
+include handling a client’s bankruptcy, foreclosure defense, contested divorce,

 eviction, or unemployment insurance benefits hearing or appeal.

 services are designed primarily to address the legal and other basic needs of

 persons of limited financial means or by providing free legal services to an

 organization dedicated to increasing the availability of legal services to

 vulnerable and/or low-income populations.

 For example, if you provide free legal

 services to the board of a shelter for homeless women and children that work

-training to disabled clients would qualify.
+disabled clients would qualify.

 In contrast, if you donate free legal services to the board of an animal shelter that would not qualify.
 Neither would serving on the board of the local symphony orchestra qualify for the program.

-Why is the definition of pro bono used
+Q. Why is the definition of pro bono used

 The numbers of unrepresented

 litigants in New York State civil courts is estimated at 2.3 million.
 Many of